jsingason/rs/README.md

 Replace `<script>` with the name of the script you want to run.

+### Global Scripts

+RS also supports running global scripts that are not defined in your local `package.json`.
+This is particularly useful for running scripts that you use across multiple projects.

+To run a global script, use the following command:

+`rs -a <key> <value>`

+For example:

+`rs -a hello "echo hello world"`

+This will add a global script named "hello" that echoes "hello world" when run.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.